rwhat357/ImmanuelNews.App/README.md

 ### Miscellaneous

-- For out Frontend, we use [John Papa's AngularJS style guide](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md).
+- For out frontend, we use [John Papa's AngularJS style guide](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md).
 - For our SCM, we use [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
 So, all pull requests must be done to `develop` branch.